Digitalisation in healthcare

 Digitalisation Strategy for Health and Care

-The Federal Ministry of Health has drafted an ambitious Digitalisation Strategy for Health and Care.
-In addition to a vision and aim for the digital transformation, the Strategy also sets out a regulatory framework and outlines the prerequisites for its successful, effective implementation.
+The Federal Ministry of Health has used a broad-based process of participation to draft an ambitious Digitalisation Strategy for Health and Care.
+In addition to a vision and overarching objectives and specific measures, the Strategy also contains considerations regarding a regulatory framework and prerequisites for its successful implementation.
+The strategy is currently being updated in light of recent developments.

-In addition to the development of infrastructure, digital services and applications, important parameters were set for the digital advancement of the healthcare system.
-These include: setting up the Health Data Lab (HDL) at the Federal Institute for Drugs and Medical Devices, developing the gematik’s interoperability directory into a knowledge platform and making the Federal Government a shareholder of the Society for Telematics Applications (gematik).
+In addition to the development and expansion of infrastructure and the establishment of digital services and applications, important parameters have recently been set for the digital advancement of the healthcare system.
+These include setting up the Health Data Lab (HDL) at the Federal Institute for Drugs and Medical Devices and developing the interoperability directory of the Society for Telematics Applications (gematik) into a knowledge platform.

-Concrete practical insights are also gained through the establishment of proving grounds for digital innovation in healthcare, for instance in the context of the Innovation Fund or through other funding measures that focus on particular regions or topics.
+Concrete practical insights are also gained through testing digital innovations in healthcare, for instance in the context of the Innovation Fund, experimental pilot projects or through other funding measures that focus on particular regions or topics.

 National Health Portal

-Finally, the newly established National Health Portal provides German citizens with evidence-based, non-biased and easy-to-understand information on selected health topics, disease patterns and treatment options.
+Last but not least, the National Health Portal provides German citizens with evidence-based, non-biased and easy-to-understand information on selected health topics, disease patterns and treatment options.
 This enables them to make informed decisions together with their doctor.
 The aim is to permanently raise awareness about health topics and thus contribute towards boosting health literacy and improving patient sovereignty.
+The doctor and psychotherapist search as well as the ICD and OPS code search also help to navigate the healthcare system.

-The portal not only provides information on diseases, care benefits and patient rights, but also explains, among other things, the digital healthcare services available, such as the electronic patient record, digital health applications or telemedicine services.
-The health portal helps citizens to correctly assess the services offered, identify individual added values and understand and utilise for themselves the different innovation steps brought about by digitalisation.
+The portal not only provides information on diseases, care benefits and patient rights, but also explains, among other things, the digital healthcare services available, such as the ePA, digital health applications (DiGA) or telemedicine offerings.
+The health portal helps citizens to correctly assess the services offered, identify individual added values and understand and exploit the different innovation steps brought about by digitalisation for themselves.

 Additional information

-Find information verified by experts on diseases, ICD Codes, insurance and long-term care topics.
+information verified by experts on diseases, ICD codes, disease prevention and long-term care topics.